bluewave-labs/verifywise/README.md

 <img src="https://github.com/user-attachments/assets/27640e05-0180-4b3d-ad80-3914d00d0eb2">

 [VerifyWise](https://verifywise.ai) is an open-source AI governance platform designed to help businesses harness the power of AI safely and responsibly.
 Our platform ensures compliance and robust AI management without compromising on security.

 We are democratizing AI best practices with an open-source solution that can be hosted on-premises, giving you complete control over your AI governance.

+## Quick links

+- The designs and workflows are [available for everyone](https://www.figma.com/design/o4xu4PeC5bo1Ii4dyom6vQ/VerifyWise?node-id=0-1&t=Ty2Jh4S8QgHGrqon-1).
+This link includes 2 pages: dashboard designs and the style guide.
+- The [VerifyWise presentation](https://pitch.com/v/verifywise-democratizing-ai-governance-zhxvh6), including terminology, why we started this project, technology, and roadmap
+- [Join our Discord channel](https://discord.com/invite/d3k3E4uEpR) to ask your questions and get the latest announcemnets.
-Please [get in touch](https://tidycal.com/verifywise/info-session) with us to see the latest demo, or [click here](https://verifywise.ai/see-a-demo-of-verifywise/) to experience the demo yourself.
+- [Need to talk to someone](https://tidycal.com/verifywise/info-session)?
+Get with us to see the latest demo, or [click here](https://verifywise.ai/see-a-demo-of-verifywise/) to experience the demo yourself.

+## Screenshot

 ![SCR-20250619-jrmy-2-scaled](https://github.com/user-attachments/assets/1fc614e4-76f3-45a4-b2e4-8cb5a29dfd38)